LeafyOtter/advent_of_code_2021/README.md

 |  18-19  | C (norm)     |
 |    20   | C            |

+> ASM?

+Assembly language.
+I will use the x86 set of instructions, so it can work on my computer.

+> What is C (norm) ?

+It's basic C, except i have to follow the writing norm used in my school.
+Which restrict the utilisation of some control structure, like for, switch, or case.
+It also restricts the utilisation of external functions.
+(This one depend of the project though.)
+So basicly no fgets(), printf() or basic function.
+I will only be able to use syscall, or wrappers of syscall.
+A few of the functions i will allow myself are write(), read(), malloc(), free(), open(), close(), etc.
+Of course I will modify this list depending of the question.

 ## Logs of the event

 Day 1 : Rolled a 1.
 Language is Java.
 Was not that bad honestly.

+## Language version and Softwares used

+- Version of Java : openjdk 17.0.1 2021-10-19